« Purple cabbage portrait |Main | Tree Bark »

 April 2, 2008

-April 1st: 1.
-This morning I dripped violet across the top and deep yellow from the bottom.
-This move brings about a new set of problems that may lead the way to what I’m searching for.
-Could be that recovery is impossible, but if I’m not happy with the work already, is it not a failure until I am?
-2. Later notes after days’ work, Apr.1st: I like where the drips made me go…sometimes you’ve gotta take a leap.
+April 1st: 1. dripped violet across the top and deep yellow from the bottom.
+This move brings about a new set of problems that may lead the way to what I’m searching for; could be that recovery is impossible 2.
+Later notes after one days of work, Apr.1st: I like where the drips made me go…sometimes you’ve gotta take a leap.

-March 27th - 30th - The zebra is too prominent no matter what I try to blur it into the background, so I’ve added more branches to the foreground.
+March 27th – 30th The zebra is too prominent no matter what I try to blur it into the background, so more branches have been added to the foreground.

-March 20th - 26th: After another few days of remapping, and I like the direction it’s taking with the larger Myrtle seed-pods in the foreground…hardly touched the zebra, except before starting today I scrubbed and washed off a lot of the surface; today concentrated mainly on re-working the whole composition.
+March 20th – 26th: After another few days of remapping, I like the direction it’s taking with the larger Myrtle seed-pods in the foreground…hardly touched the zebra, except before starting today, scrubbed and washed off a lot of the surface and concentrated mainly on re-working the whole composition.

 Art in general, no matter what the media, has us confront varying emotions while we work, pleasant and unpleasant.
 If the piece is taking longer than anticipated, any self-expectations that mount don’t help the progress at all.
 There are also echos of things other Artists say, like “if it’s taking too long, trash it and start over”.
 That one always puzzles me - why tell someone to quit?
 How about searching for all that the work might possibly become?
 Fear of ruining work that’s already accomplished can hold us back from throwing our whole selves into it, bringing it to a new level.

-It seems that so much fuss is made toward paintings that are whipped off in a day.
-While the method of finishing work quickly absolutely does hold ground, this is not the ideal for every painter.
+It seems that so much fuss is made about paintings that are whipped off in a day.
+While the method of finishing work quickly is great, this is not the ideal for every painter.
 Most paintings do have a lot of life and zing after only one day of work and sometimes it’s best to leave them that way.
-Some Art is best left as “pure”, responsive, raw…some work begs to be analyzed and dissected, sometimes to the death of the piece and having nothing to show for the labor.
+Some Art is best left as “pure”, responsive, raw… and some work begs to be analyzed and dissected, perhaps to the death of the piece and having nothing to show for the labor.

-Each Artist knows if each painting at the end of the day has potential to become something more, and the decision to stay or to search is different with each and every piece.
-I say don’t give up if a painting takes too long to come to fruition…what signifies as ‘too long’ anyway?
+Each artist knows if each painting at the end of the day has potential to become something more, and the decision to stay or to search is different with each and every piece.
+I say don’t give up if a painting takes too long to come to fruition.

 March 15th - Freestyle brushstrokes have livened work up a little since the last post.
 Intentions are for the painting to be more about the Myrtle than the zebra, but the zebra is key to determining the rhythm of the whole composition.
 The biggest challenge is that the zebra is such a striking subject alone, and competes for importance with the branches.
 Color is a huge issue also, because the ground is dry and bright during winter, but so is the zebra.
 This is why I have yellow tones in the ground, and gradually am adding darker values, playing with colors throughout the painting process.

-March 10th - striving for an accurate portrayal of Crepe Myrtle branches in winter, and except for a few detailed seed-pods in the foreground, an overall abstract representation more than realism.
+March 10th – striving for an accurate portrayal of Crepe Myrtle branches in winter, and except for a few detailed seed-pods in the foreground, an overall abstract representation more than realism.
 The zebra is purposely off-center in an attempt to allow more space for the main subject.
-Establishing the composition is always priority over accurate colors, which are always considered but like small details are left until the final day of completion.
+Establishing the composition is always priority over accurate colors at first, which of course are to be considered but like other details are left until the final day of completion.

 Comments